MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 Record size is the primary limitation.
 A record must fit entirely within the working buffer.

 There is no support for multi-character delimiters.
-There are plenty of other libraries capable of handling that nonsense.
+There are plenty of other libraries capable of handling that nonsense; use one of them if you need that feature.

+Comments are not currently supported, and the CSV RFC 4180 makes no mention of comments.
+Typically, a comment line(s) would appear at the beginning of the file, and can be trivially pre-processed (Peek/ReadLine) before handing the TextReader off to the CsvDataReader.

 ## Error Handling